susam/mathb/README.md

 History
 -------

-[MathB.in] is the oldest mathematics pastebin that is still online and serving its community of users.
-It isn't the first mathematics pastebin though.
-It's the second.
-The first pastebin was written by Mark A. Stratman.
-It was hosted at the domain *mathbin.net* until 2020.
+MathB.in was the longest-running mathematics pastebin, serving its community of users for over a decade until its discontinuation in March 2025.
+It was not the first mathematics pastebin on the world wide web.
+It was the second.
+The first mathematics pastebin on the web was created by Mark A. Stratman which was hosted at `mathbin.net` until 2020.

-MathB.in was born on Sunday, 25 March 2012, after a single night of furious coding.
-This was a result of stumbling upon [math.stackexchange.com] the previous night which used MathJax to render mathematics formula on the web browser.
-Thanks to that chance encounter with MathJax, the rest of the Saturday night was spent in coding a new mathematics pastebin using MathJax and PHP.
-After coding all through the night, registering a new domain name, and setting up a website, [MathB.in] was released early Sunday morning.
+MathB.in was launched on Sunday, 25 March 2012, after a single night of furious coding.
+This was a result of stumbling upon [math.stackexchange.com][] the previous night, which used MathJax to render mathematical formulas in a web browser.
+Thanks to that chance encounter with MathJax, the rest of that Saturday night was spent coding a new mathematics pastebin using MathJax and PHP.
+After coding through the night, registering a domain name, and setting up a website, MathB.in was released early Sunday morning.

-The current version of MathB.in no longer runs on PHP.
-It has been rewritten in Common Lisp since then.
-See the blog post [MathB.in Turns Ten] for more details about the history of MathB.in.
+Over the years, MathB.in evolved significantly.
+It was eventually rewritten in Common Lisp, replacing its original PHP implementation.
+For a detailed account of its evolution, see the post [MathB.in Turns Ten][].

+MathB.in remained a useful tool for IRC communities, students, educators, and collaborators for 13 years.
+It was eventually shut down on Sunday, 16 March 2025.
+At the time of its discontinuation, it held the distinction of being the longest-running mathematics pastebin.
+For more details about why this service was discontinued, see the post [MathB.in Is Shutting Down][].

+Although the original MathB.in service no longer exists, its source code is still available as free and open-source software through this project.

 [math.stackexchange.com]: https://math.stackexchange.com/
 [MathB.in Turns Ten]: https://susam.net/blog/mathbin-turns-ten.html
+[MathB.in Is Shutting Down]: https://susam.net/blog/mathbin-is-shutting-down.html

 License